ericharmeling/in-60-seconds/PITCHME.md

 @snap[south span-100]
 @ul[spaced]
 - After 5 minutes, if the node doesn't come back online, the cluster automatically rebalances.
 @ulend
 @snapend

+---

+## Agenda

+@snap[midpoint text-left span-100]
+@ul[spaced text-25]
+- What is CockroachDB?
+- How is data stored?
+- How is data replicated and distributed?
+- How do reads and writes behave in CockroachDB?
+- How does CockroachDB tolerate failures?
+- **How does CockroachDB guarantee consistency?**
+@ulend
+@snapend